-12 Mistakes In An E-commerce Website That Affects Online Sales
+12 Mistakes In An E-commerce Website That Affect Online Sales

 World economy is moving online.
 Building an e-commerce store is no longer a major challenge right now.
 Entrepreneurs with the dream of doing something big for their product get perfect exposure through online shopping applications.
 To succeed in this game, however, you need to be aware to prevent any minor but critical mistakes that will drive the customers away from your platform.
 From cross browser compatibility issues to product search, in this article, we shall discuss 12 common mistakes impact sales in e-commerce applications.